 - Advisor for a service organization you are an active member of

-- Completed application and letters of recommendation for the Still Scholars Program submitted by June 1 following sophomore year
+- Completed applications and letters of recommendation must be postmarked by August 1 following sophomore year.

 Student applications will be reviewed and an on campus interview conducted in early fall.
 Students given conditional early acceptance into ATSU-KCOM through the Still Scholars Program will be required to successfully complete facilitated assignments and activities prior to submitting a final AACOMAS and secondary applications to ATSU-KCOM.
 A final pre-matriculation interview will be conducted in early Fall of the student’s senior year to provide full acceptance into ATSU-KCOM’s DO program.